FranklinTipton/Fundamentals/PowerShell/Overview.md

 ## Installing a module

 One of the great things about PowerShell is that you can install different modules.
-Modules give you access to commands ands scripts that others have written and made available for anyone to use.
+Modules give you access to commands and scripts that others have written and made available for anyone to use.

 ### PowerShell Gallery